money

 It’s a political fantasy, a shiny object to distract and win votes, not a serious policy proposal.

+So before we get too excited about taking home a little more money, let’s remember that the devil is in the details.
 People, be smart—no matter who you vote for, just don’t let this be the tipping point to swing one way or the other.
 (See what I did there?)

 Leave a Reply